 PP: The Origins of Bar Charting.
 This paper looks at the ancient Greek and Egyptian origins of the concepts used by both Priestly and Playfair as a starting point to develop their charts which in turn led to the development of the modern bar chart by the late 1800s.

 Art: The origins of PERT and CPM.
 This paper looks at ‘what came before the computers’, including the origins of the mathematics and drawing styles used in PERT and critical path schedules.
-See also The Origins of CPM, PDM and PERT Schedules.

 The Origins of Hammocks and Ladders.
 Hammock